bduffany/cssbuild/README.md

 ## More details

+- The map keys in the generated JS file can optionally be camelCase, even if class names are kebab-case.
+This makes it easier to migrate to CSS modules (no need to waste time rewriting existing CSS or break with convention by requiring all CSS classes to be camelCase).
 - `:global` mode selector applies to the rules block, which allows referencing global animation names
 - Animation scoping supports legacy `-webkit-` prefixes
-- Optionally force all keys to be camelCase, even if class names are kebab-case

 ## Thanks to